DragonL40/logseq/pages/Procedures.md

 alias: subroutines, procedure
 ---

 - Procedures are reusable sections of code that we can call from some location, execute that procedure, and then **return to where we left off**.
+Although the address to jump to when calling a procedure is **always** the same, the location where a procedure _returns_ will vary.
 - To implement procedures in assembly we need to be able to: collapsed:: true
 	- Jump to the procedure code, leaving a "return link" to know where to return